Oyelowo/surreal-orm/rust/surreal-orm/src/docs/object_description.md

-# SurrealObject
+# Object

-In Surreal, an Object is a complex nested data structure that can be embedded within Nodes, modeled by the `SurrealObject` trait in Rust.
+In Surreal, an Object is a complex nested data structure that can be embedded within Nodes, modeled by the `Object` trait in Rust.
 Unlike Nodes, which represent database tables, Objects do not represent tables on their own.
 However, they are crucial in modeling more complex data within a Node.
 They can be used directly as a field type or as an element within an array, enabling you